 They make mad the roaring winds,

 And with tempests play.

 The coming of the new day brings with it a renewal of all his pain.
 Blake never states what it is exactly that has put his speaker in this state.
-While this leaves the poem open ended, it also allows a reader to imagine themselves in this same situation and think back to moments that the coming of a new day was not something to be appreciated and marvelled over.
+While this leaves the poem open-ended, it also allows a reader to imagine themselves in this same situation and think back to moments that the coming of a new day was not something to be appreciated and marveled over.

 The speaker is so distraught by the sun in the east that his “notes,” perhaps referring to weeping, moans, or sounds of frustration, are directed up at the night sky.
 They travel towards that “paved heaven” and “strike the ear of night.”
 He is desperate for something to change and continues pleading for a reprieve from his suffering.